 Weighted blankets are effective for they apply the concept of Deep Touch Pressure Stimulation, they put adequate pressure for eliciting the nerve endings beneath our skin.
 The arousal of the nerve endings leads to successive actions within the nervous system.
 DTP lowers blood-pressure levels and heart rate and also the heaviness of the blanket restricts your movements.
 All these factors create a suitable atmosphere for the body to enter into ‘deep sleep’ mode.

 How does a weighted blanket work?

-Because of the weight of weighted blankets, the sympathetic system tends to shut down while letting the parasympathetic nervous system take control.
-As such, the body comes to a stage of rest and digest.
+Because of the weight of weighted blankets, the sympathetic system tends to shut down while letting the parasympathetic nervous system take over.
+As such, the body comes to a stage of rest and digest in a typical sleep architecture.
 In turn, the body releases a host of hormones, as seen below: